zidaneho/SamiraMod/README.md

 # Patch Notes

+Patch 1.1.1
+- Credit to anartoast for feedback again!
+- **Wild Rush/Quick Steps**: Added back the invincibility because players take damage if colliding with the environment
+- **Wild Rush**: Fixed a bug where cooldown was not being reset when enemies were killed.

 Patch 1.1.0
 - Credits to Dangobalang0 and anartoast for feedback to the mod!
 Again, any feedback is always appreciated.